dataspecer/ds-wdoi/source/preprocessing/README.md

   - related property values
   - equivalent property (external ontology mapping)
   - constraints
-    - general:
+    - general constraints:
-      - property scope
+      - property scope - allowed placement usage - main value, qualifier, reference
-      - allowed entity types
+      - allowed entity types - the property can be used on certain entity types - for us only Item is main focus
-      - conflicts with
+      - conflicts with - contains a map of `(key=property): (value=[ids])` pairs which denotes that if the property is used, the property from the constraint cannot be used or cannot be used with the given values
-      - item requires statement
+      - item requires statement - the negation of conflicts with
-      - subject types
+      - subject type
       - types based:
         - item:
           - value type
           - none of / one of
           - inverse
           - symmetric
           - value requires statement
-      - string:
+        - string: (empty)
-      - quantity:
+        - quantity: (empty)
-      - time:
+        - time: (empty)
+- What might be a good idea to add?
+  - exact match (external ontology mapping)
+  - external subproperty of (external ontology mapping)
+  - external superproperty of (external ontology mapping)
+  - part of / has parts?
+  - facet of
+  - constraints for other types than item

+  - constraints
+    - general:
+      - property scope
+      - allowed entity types
+      - conflicts with
-    - value requires statement
+      - item requires statement
+      - subject types